osmbe/website/en/projects/streetlevelimagery.md

 - June 2020.
 The originally European open street level imagery company gets bought up by Facebook, as part of their OpenStreetMap centered maps strategy.
 [Some context](https://joemorrison.medium.com/why-on-earth-did-facebook-just-acquire-mapillary-9838405272f8).
 This brings a lot of debate in the OSM community; temporary technical issues; and medium term stability.
 - November 2020.
 OpenStreetCam becomes [KartaView](https://kartaview.org/).
 Images from Mapillary can be automatically transfered to this similar platform, operated by [Grab](https://www.grab.com), a South-East Asian taxi company that contributes to and makes use of OpenStreetMap data.
 - November 2021.
 The [OSM Belgium membership decides](https://github.com/osmbe/working-group-bylaws/blob/master/minutes/2021-11-30%20-%20official%20meeting.md) to invest in 360 cameras.
 - February 2022.
+After careful research, we decide to go for the GoPro Max: a userfriendly camera of about 500 euro.
 The first camera is bought and gets heavy use in Lierde and Pepingen, by [Dirk Dedoncker, a mobility consultant](https://a2bmobility.be/).
 - March 2022.
 The camera goes to Saint-Georges-Sur-Meuse, where Pierre Serpe will use it for a project with the [Gracq](https://www.gracq.org/groupes/saint-georges).
 - March 2022.
 As the first camera is in heavy use, we receive an earmarked donation for a second camera.
 This camera goes to [Westtoer](https://www.westtoer.be), for experimental use in preparation of new cycle routes.
+- April 2022.
+Because of continued succes and demand from volunteers, we buy a 3rd GoPro.